Researching Australian military service: Second World War, 1939-1945

 There are a limited number of unit profiles for the Second World War available on the Memorial's web site.
 The profiles include a short history of the unit, details of its casualties, decorations, battle honours, and commanding officers.

 Published unit histories can be a useful source for information about where a unit served and its operations.
-You can identify if there is a published unit history for your individual's unit by searching the Books database.
+You can identify if there is a published unit history for your individual's unit by searching the Collections database.
 Search using the name and date range of the unit, for example "2/2 Battalion 1939–1945".

 Royal Australian Navy